arcvelit/JSON/README.md

 | **Null**         | Null objects are allocated as `JSON` of type `JSON_NULL`, and their object field is `NULL`. |

 ### Parsing
 You can now parse JSON from strings and files.
 Refer to the [src/demos/json_parse.c](src/demos/json_parse.c) demo.
+The library uses a lightweight LL1 top-down predictive parser.
+You can find the grammar in the declarations part of the header.

 ### User definable macros
 Capacities